 Bianca Isaac’s TV series Swartwater, which she produced with Quizzical Pictures, won 4 SAFTA Awards this year , including Best Drama Series.
-She is writing the third Season of Umlilo for ETV, and her film The Jakes Are Missing is released nationwide on October 23.
+She is writing the third Season of Umlilo for ETV, she produced the film The Jakes Are Missing, and made her directorial debut with 3 Days To Go

 I first met Bianca when she was a guest speaker at The Writing Studio’s weekend workshop for screenwriters during the release of the film Getroud Met Rugby, which she produced.
 Her bubbly and spirited personality had everyone in the palm of her hand and a group of new South African screenwriters left the workshop inspired.